yetulaxman/rstudio-openshift/README.md

 ### Create a new Blueprint for your rstudio application

 Click on the **Blueprints** tab in the top menu to access various *Templates* for creating a Blueprint.
 Choose *Rahti RStudio* and click **Create Blueprint**.
 The template is shown in the picture for the clarity.
 Select the group created in the *Select Group* menu.
 Add name and description for your Blueprint.
+In order to fill **openshift template url** field, please use imageready openshift templates (*-imageready.yaml file) available in this GitHub repository.
+Please note that you have to change URLs for your custom in imageready openshift templates before using them in creating **Blueprints** for notebooks

 <img src="./Notebooks-deploy.png" width="50%">